 The only exception is when you are trading big timeframes (D1 or bigger) and looking for the smaller entries (h1 or smaller).
 Then the entry on this pattern would correspond to your risk management strategy.

-As I have said, these candlesticks represent luck of the market activity.
-In fact, we have determined the reverse of the market because of the gaps.
-I think it’s a worthy thing for you to remember because these gaps are the good signal even for those who do not focus on the candlestick formations.
+As I have said, these candlesticks represent luck in the market activity.
+We have determined the reverse of the market because of the gaps.
+I think it’s a worthy thing for you to remember because these gaps are a good signal even for those who do not focus on the candlestick formations.

 - Morning star and Evening star (reversal models) are the patterns I do not recommend that you use.